WebsiteBaker-modules/anynews/README.md

 ![](docs/anynews.png)

 ### Use Anynews from a Droplet
-Since v2.8.0 cwsoft-anynews allows you to invoke Anynews via a self created Droplet from your WYSIWYG editor or template more easily.
-The Droplet code makes use of the `getNewsItems` function and accepts optional configuration option in arbitrary provided via the Droplet.
-To create your own Anynews Droplet, please follow the steps below.
+Anynews v2.8.0 contains an option, which allows you to call the Anynews function from a Droplet inside your WYSIWYG editor or template more easily.
+Anynews parameters can be passed by the Droplet in any order.
+To create your own Anynews Droplet, follow the steps below.

 1. create a new Droplet called `getNewsItems` via WebsiteBaker Admin-Tools --> Droplets
 2. enter the following code into the Droplet code section